 The ruin of St. Mary’s old church sits on a hill at the centre of the beautiful 40 mile long Greensand Ridge walk which can be seen stretching out to the east and west along a long line of monastic buildings and a Roman trackway.
 The views from the observation tower are spectacular.
 The spiral staircase is enchanting and has been sympathetically restored to make it safe for the public to use.

-Guided tower tours are available on the last Sunday of every month when our cafe is open between 2pm and 4pm.
+Guided tower tours are available every weekend between 2pm and 4pm.
 And on special events – see our Events Calendar.

 They can also be pre-booked on any day between 10am and 3pm by calling 07935 911207, or book online at http://clophillecolodges.org.uk/book-a-tower-tour/.